Marian Żelazek: Priesthood

+Żelazek made his final profession on 8 September 1948 and was ordained a priest on 18 September 1948.
 On 21 May 1950, Żelazek reached Orissa, India.
-He was headmaster of the Hamirpur boys high school and director of the Minor seminary in Hamirpur.
+He was the headmaster of the Hamirpur Boys High School and director of the Minor Seminary in Hamirpur.
 He set up many schools and hostels and promoted education in Rourkela, Orissa.
 He served in Orissa for 25 years.
-He persuaded the state government to give recognition to the catholic run schools in the state.

-In 1975, he was transferred to Puri as a parish priest.
-He remained parish priest of Puri from 1975 to 1991.
-He was so moved by the sight of so many lepers in the nearby temple that he started a house to take care of them.
+In 1975, he was transferred to Puri as the parish priest, a post he retained until 1991.
+He was moved by the sight of so many lepers in the nearby temple that he started a house to take care of them.
 He named the house Karunalaya.
 He moved to an ashram in Ishopathy after handing over the charge of parish priest to another priest.
 He also set up St. Arnold's Center of Spirituality.